 For our analyses we make use of recently released reanalysis data and innovative methods for 3-dimensional (3-D) interactive visual analysis (IVA).
-The global reanalysis dataset ERA5 (in the following referred to as ERA5), recently released by the European Centre for Medium-Range Weather Forecast (ECMWF), is considered to be the most detailed and highest quality global reanalysis data available (Hersbach et al., 2020; Copernicus Climate Change Service (C3S), 2017).
+The global reanalysis dataset ERA5 (in the following referred to as ERA5), recently released by the European Centre for Medium-Range Weather Forecast (ECMWF), is considered to be the most detailed and highest quality global

+- 70 reanalysis data available (Hersbach et al., 2020; Copernicus Climate Change Service (C3S), 2017).
 The increased spatial and temporal resolution of ERA5, compared to its predecessors, along with its large temporal coverage, allows for both, 3-D analysis of mesoscale atmospheric phenomena during single weather events and statistical analysis over multiple decades.
 Recent advances in graphics hardware along with innovative methods for visual data analysis facilitate the interactive 3-D visual exploration of ERA5 and other gridded meteorological data.
-Rautenhaus et al. (2018) provide a comprehensive overview of methods and potential benefits.
+Rautenhaus et al. (2018) provide a comprehensive overview of methods - 75 and potential benefits.
 Examples of 3-D IVA include supercell tornados (Orf et al., 2017), jet-stream core lines (Kern et al., 2018), and synoptic-scale fronts (Kern et al., 2019).
 3-D IVA provides more comprehensive impressions and can help improving our understanding of meteorological phenomena, for example by rapid visual investigation of dynamical processes and by exploration of unknown features for formulating new hypotheses.
-Despite novel 3-D visualization being available in several frameworks (open-source examples include ParaView (Ayachit, 2015), Vapor (Li et al., 2019) and Met.3D (Rautenhaus et al., 2015b,a)), meteorological studies are still mainly conducted by means of visualizing static 2-D slices.
+The potential of 3-D depictions has long been appreciated by meteorologists (see e.g., Uccellini, 1990; Rautenhaus et al., 2018).
+However, despite novel 3-D visualization being available in - 80 several frameworks (open-source examples include ParaView (Ayachit, 2015), Vapor (Li et al., 2019) and Met.3D (Rautenhaus et al., 2015b,a), meteorological studies are still mainly conducted by means of visualizing static 2-D slices.
 Rautenhaus et al. (2018) discuss reasons for the slow uptake of modern visualization methods in the atmospheric sciences, including usability aspects as well as too few studies in the atmospheric community that demonstrate the potential benefits to be gained from, e.g., 3-D IVA.
-In this study, we extend and apply the open-source interactive visualization framework Met.3D (Rautenhaus et al., 2015b,a) for interactive 3-D investigation of the structure of MCAOs and PLs as represented in ERA5.
-We investigate to which level of detail the 3-D structure of MCAOs and PLs is resolved in ERA5, demonstrate the potential of 3-D IVA as a tool to understand atmospheric processes, and use insights from 3-D IVA as inspiration for conceptualizing improvements to existing MCAO and PL indices.

-The objectives for this study are (a) to obtain a 3-D perspective on the structure and dynamics of MCAOs and PLs, (b) to relate the 3-D structure to previously used diagnostic indices for representing these weather events on seasonal and climatological time-scales, and (c) to evaluate diagnostic indices in the context of observed PLs for the main purpose of testing if these indices could serve as proxies for PLs.
+In this study, we extend and apply the open-source interactive visualization framework Met.3D (Rautenhaus et al., 2015). - 85 2015b,a) for interactive 3-D investigation of the structure of MCAOs and PLs as represented in ERA5.
+We investigate to which level of detail the 3-D structure of MCAOs and PLs is resolved in ERA5, demonstrate the potential of 3-D IVA as a tool to understand atmospheric processes, and use insights from 3-D IVA as inspiration for conceptualizing improvements to existing MCAO and PL indices. - 90 The objectives for this study are (a) to obtain a 3-D perspective on the structure and dynamics of MCAOs and PLs, (b) to relate the 3-D structure to previously used diagnostic indices for representing these weather events on seasonal and climatological time-scales, and (c) to evaluate diagnostic indices in the context of observed PLs for the main purpose of testing if these indices could serve as proxies for PLs.
 The article is structured as follows.
 Sect.
 2 describes the data, the visual analysis setup, the candidates for improved indices and the methodology to evaluate these.
 In Sect.
-3 we illustrate insights gained from the 3-D visual analysis and describe the evaluation of diagnostic indices.
+3 we illustrate insights gained from the 3-D necessary, vertical interpolation between model levels is conducted on-the-fly by Met.3D.

+95 visual analysis and describe the evaluation of diagnostic indices.
 The article is concluded in Sect.
 4.

-95 2 Data and Methods
+2 Data and Methods